sdiehl/zero-to-qed/docs/src/12_dependent_types.md

 ### Non-Dependent vs Dependent Functions

-**Non-dependent functions** have a fixed return type that doesn't vary based on the input value.
-These are the only kinds of functions available in languages like Haskell and OCaml:
-- Haskell: `not :: Bool -> Bool` - always returns a Bool
+**Non-dependent functions** have a fixed return type that does not vary based on the input value.
+These are the only kinds of functions available in languages like Haskell (`not :: Bool -> Bool`) and OCaml (`let not : bool -> bool`).
+In Lean, `def not : Bool → Bool` uses the arrow notation to indicate non-dependence.
+The return type is always `Bool`, regardless of which boolean you pass in.
-- OCaml: `let not : bool -> bool` - always returns a bool
-- Lean: `def not : Bool → Bool` - the `→` notation indicates non-dependence

 **Dependent functions** have a return type that can depend on the actual value of the input.
 The type is written as \\(\\Pi (x : \\alpha), \\beta(x)\\) or `(x : α) → β x` in Lean syntax, where the parameter name `x` appears in the return type `β x`.
 This feature has **no equivalent in Haskell or OCaml**.